Work Visa for US: How to Apply for a Post Study Work Visa USA

 • Approval of a labor condition attestation (LCA) from the Department of Labor before filing the H-1B petition with Immigration and Naturalization Services.
 (This document ensures that you will not be exploited by US employers and are paid the same salary and obtain the same benefits as your American counterparts.)

 The H-1B status is granted for an initial period of three years.
-This is a great option for a post-graduate work visa USA because it can be extended for an additional three years.
+This is a great option for a postgraduate USA work visa because it can be extended for an additional three years.
 (Under certain circumstances, USCIS may extend an H-1B status employment authorization beyond the six-year limit.)
-To qualify for this visa, your employer is required to initiate the visa process.
+To qualify for this work visa for the US, your employer is required to initiate the visa process.

 A few examples of H-1B job positions are: